My 2021 PitchWars Wishlist – Shakirah Bourne

 And though I'll be making suggestions, always remember that YOU will make all final decisions because it is your story!
 I'm here as a guide; I won't be telling you what to write, but I will ask you to justify your choices, I'll tell you when I don't think something is working but I'll also be reminding you about what I adore about your manuscript and why I chose it in the first place, and help to incorporate more of those wonderful elements in the story.

-IDEAL MENTEE As a black, female Caribbean writer living outside of the US, I'm eager to work with #ownvoices and underrepresented writers, especially those with stories in non-Western settings and POC protagonists.
+IDEAL MENTEE As a black, female Caribbean writer living outside of the US, I'm eager to discover stories with diverse narratives, written by voices who have a direct experience within these communities, especially stories in non-Western settings and POC protagonists.

 My ideal mentee will be very open-minded to revisions, and willing to experiment and challenge themselves.
 They'll be a person who will go "ooooooooo" at the craziest of suggestions, and have fun running with them even if they cut them from the manuscript later.

 They will be ready to have numerous discussions about their characters, themes and plots, and willing to cut or add subplots to improve their manuscript.
 If they're expecting to just move around a couple commas or paragraphs, then they definitely don't need to be part of Pitchwars–I recommend querying an agent.

 One last thing: If we have already made a connection and you know you can easily reach out to me to beta read, then it's best for you to submit to another mentor.
 I'll be rooting for you!